varnish/Varnish-Book/varnish_book.rst

    `hash`: It looks up the request in cache.

-   `purge`: It looks up the request in cache, in order to remove it.
+   `purge`: It looks up the request in cache in order to remove it.

    `synth` - Generate a synthetic response from Varnish.
    Typically a web page with an error message, redirect message or response to a health check from a load balancer.